Indrikoterio/suiron/README.md

 # Suiron - A Golang Inference Engine.

 Suiron is an inference engine written in Go.
-The rule syntax is very similar to Prolog, but there are some differences.
+The rule declaration syntax is very similar to Prolog, but there are some differences.

-This brief README does not present detailed explanation of how inference engines work, so a basic understanding of Prolog is required.
+This brief README does not present a detailed explanation of how inference engines work, so a basic understanding of Prolog is required.
+Documentation will be expanded in time.

 ## Briefly

 Suiron analyzes facts and rules which are recorded in a knowledge base.
 These facts and rules can be loaded from a text file, or created dynamically within a Go application program.

-In the code sample below, the fact 'mother(June, Theodore).', meaning 'June is the mother of Theodore', is defined in a Go source program, by calling the function ParseComplex().
+In the code sample below, the fact 'mother(June, Theodore).', meaning 'June is the mother of Theodore', is defined in a Go source program by calling the function ParseComplex().

 ```
-    term := ParseComplex("mother(June, Theodore).")
+    fact := ParseComplex("mother(June, Theodore).")
 ```

 In a text-format file, the above fact would be written: